 Plants for Birds

 By simply choosing native plants for our yards, neighborhood parks, and public spaces, we can restore vital habitat for birds in our communities and help them adapt and survive in the face of climate change.
 Audubon's Plants for Birds program is designed to enable anyone to have a positive impact by planting for birds, right where they live.
-Visit the native plants database to create a customized list of plants native to your area, get connected to your local Audubon and native plant nurseries, and help us get 1 milliion plants in the ground for birds.
+Visit the native plants database to create a customized list of plants native to your area, get connected to your local Audubon and native plant nurseries, and help us get 1 million plants in the ground for birds.

 Glass and lights present major hazards to birds, killing hundreds of millions of birds each year.
 Birds hit buildings at all hours during the day and night.
 At night migrating birds can be distracted by bright lights in our cities.
 During the day the problem is reflection or other confusing aspects of glass.
 Audubon chapters, centers and programs across the country are working to make buildings safer for birds - both day and night.
+Learn more about bird-window collisions and what you can do.

 Avian Architecture: Providing Good Homes for Birds